- What is British Citizenship?

 To apply for British Citizenship, you are required to complete and submit what is known as Form AN – Application for Naturalisation as a British Citizen.

-This can be completed by either yourself or by an OISC accredited agent, such as IAS’ team of immigration lawyers in Birmingham.
+This can be completed by either yourself or by an OISC accredited agent, such as one of our immigration lawyers in Birmingham.

 The form has many sections which must be completed thoroughly and accurately.